By the way, this post contains affiliate links at no extra cost to you. As an Amazon Associate, I earn from qualifying purchases.

 Courses you May Want To Take:

-The Easy $19 Breastfeeding Course That will have you nursing like a pro on the first day.
+The Easy $27 Breastfeeding Course will have you nursing like a pro on the first day.
 Check it out here.

 And If you’re still pregnant but You haven’t taken a birthing class yet, there’s a great online course by Hilary Over at Pulling Curls.
 She’s a nurse and this is the best birthing class online today and at a great price point and part of the course is totally free.
 Have a look here.